Middlefield, Connecticut

 Middlefield is a town in Middlesex County, Connecticut, United States.
+The town is part of the Lower Connecticut River Valley Planning Region.
 The population was 4,217 at the 2020 census.
-The town includes the village of Rockfall in the northeast section.
+The town includes the village of Rockfall in the northeastern section.

 History

 Middlefield, in Middlesex County, is so named because it is halfway between Middletown and Durham, and Middletown and Meriden.
 For such a small community, Middlefield has an abundance of wonderful history that goes back to the late 17th century and many first settlers of Connecticut.
 The Old North Burying Ground was established for those living west of Middletown and the first burial was in 1738.

 Middlefield became a town in 1866 by an act of the Connecticut Legislature.
 The town was previously part of the City of Middletown.

-Middlesex County was created on May 2, 1785, from Hartford and New Haven counties.
-The county was named for Middlesex, England.
-Middlesex County is in south-central Connecticut.
-It is bordered to the south by Long Island Sound and to the southwest by the Hammonasset River, and the Connecticut River bisects the county from north to south.
-Other waterways are the Menunketesuck River, the Moodus Reservoir, and Bashan Lake.
-The topography is mostly upland terrain, with river valleys and coastal lowlands.
-Parklands include Cockaponset State Forest, Meshomasic State Forest Preserve, and Hurd and Devil's Hopyard state parks.

-The Western Nehantic Indians inhabited the area when John Winthrop the Younger established the Puritan settlement of Saybrook in the 1630s.
-Later renamed Old Saybrook, it was where David Bushnell invented and built the Turtle (1775), a submarine used during the American Revolution.
-The county was formed in 1785 and named for Middlesex, England.
-Essex, a center of shipbuilding from the 1720s to the 1840s, was raided during the War of 1812.
-There is no county seat because the state abolished county government in 1960.
-The largest city is Middletown, home of Wesleyan University (founded 1831).